-Get experience working in science education and teaching distance-learning lessons in local schools, while networking with staff from the National Park Service and Arizona-Sonora Desert Museum.
+Get experience working in education outreach and teaching environmental science lessons in local schools, while networking with staff from the National Park Service and other local environmental leaders.

 About the Program

-Interns can receive 3 units of credit through a number of UA departments:
+Additionally, student interns can receive 3-units of academic credit through a number of UArizona departments:

 - Biosystems Engineering